 20. Failing or refusing to maintain adequate records on a patient or to make patient records promptly available to another licensee on request and receipt of proper authorization.

 21. Advertising in a false, deceptive or misleading manner.

 22. Violating or attempting to violate, directly or indirectly, or assisting in or abetting the violation of or conspiring to violate this chapter or any board rule.

 23. Using a controlled substance unless it is prescribed by a physician for use during a prescribed course of treatment.

 24. Prescribing, dispensing or administering anabolic androgenic steroids for other than therapeutic purposes.

 25. Prescribing or dispensing controlled substances to members of the licensee's immediate family.

-26. Prescribing, dispensing or administering schedule II controlled substances as defined in section 36-2513, including amphetamines and similar schedule II sympathomimetic drugs in the treatment of exogenous obesity for a period in excess of thirty days in any one year, or the nontherapeutic use of injectable amphetamines.
+26. Prescribing, dispensing or administering schedule II controlled substances as prescribed by section 36-2513 or the rules adopted pursuant to section 36-2513, including amphetamines and similar schedule II sympathomimetic drugs in the treatment of exogenous obesity for a period in excess of thirty days in any one year, or the nontherapeutic use of injectable amphetamines.

 27. Dispensing a schedule II controlled substance that is an opioid.